New technologies and innovative sales techniques have value. But in a B2B sales environment, they may not be your most valuable assets.

-When everything is said and done, there is no single strategy that can guarantee conversions in your efforts to sell to data processing services.
-It's often a combination of techniques that seals the deal.
+Ultimately, there is no single strategy that can guarantee conversions in your efforts to sell to gourmet restaurants.
+It's often a combination of techniques that converts prospects to customers.

 Although it's easy to get caught up in the micro-level details of the selling cycle, sellers in this industry need to maintain a macro perspective that combines techniques with selling strategy.

-Given your interest in selling and in data processing services, you might find these additional resources to be of interest.
+Given your interest in selling and in gourmet restaurants, you might find these additional resources to be of interest.

-If you currently own a data processing service, you are in the wrong spot.
-These resources will come in handy:
+If you currently own a gourmet restaurant, you are in the wrong spot.
+Try these useful resources:

 If you want to start a gourmet restaurant, we have some better resources for you: